dnarain-astro/docs/astro/develop-project.md

    FROM custom-<airflow-image>
    ```

-   If you're running `quay.io/astronomer/ap-airflow:1.10.10-alpine3.10` as specified above, this line would be:
+   For example, if your base Runtime image was `quay.io/astronomer/astro-runtime:4.0.10`, this line would be:

    ```
    FROM custom-astro-runtime:4.0.10